to the BVI!

 to one of the better listings.
 There are also water taxi and shuttle

-Boat Rentals Ltd. that will take you almost anywhere in the
+Yacht Charters that will take you almost anywhere in the BVI

-BVI and USVI.
-Getting to Jost Van Dyke from Cane Garden Bay, Tortola is a
+and USVI.
+Getting to Jost Van Dyke from Cane Garden Bay, for those wanting

 Bar